Zwi2801/AWS-restart/Projects/3D Architecture.md

     • Protects the backend using AWS Shield and WAF integration
     • Improves performance for heavy 3D content
     • Decreases S3 and backend load

+3. **EC2 Auto Scaling / AWS Lambda – Backend Compute**

+The backend API can be built using either:

+A. EC2 Auto Scaling for applications requiring long-running processes
+B. AWS Lambda for event-driven API logic (serverless)

+The reasons for selection are as follows:

+    • Supports unpredictable spikes in traffic
+    • Load adjusts automatically up or down
+    • Reduces cost by only paying for what is used
+    • Lambda improves scalability and removes server maintenance

+4. **Amazon RDS / DynamoDB – User & Product Database**

+The architecture uses:
+    • RDS (MySQL/PostgreSQL) for structured data like orders, users, and transactions
+    • DynamoDB for fast product lookups and real-time inventory access

+The reasons for selection are as follows:

+    • RDS provides strong consistency & relational queries
+    • DynamoDB offers millisecond latency for product browsing
+    • Both scale easily and integrate with Lambda/EC2

+6. **Elastic Load Balancer (ELB) – Traffic Distribution**

+The ALB (Application Load Balancer) distributes user requests across EC2 instances or Lambda functions.

+The reasons for selection are as follows:
+    • Provides health checks and fault tolerance
+    • Supports path-based routing (important for API and asset endpoints)
+    • Ensures high availability and automatic failover